wenhaoyong/stylegan2-ada-pytorch/README.md

   [StyleGAN2](https://github.com/PDillis/stylegan2-fun#random-interpolation) (only the name changes).
 * **Style mixing videos**: Run `python style_mixing.py video --help` on how to run it, but usage is similar as in [StyleGAN2](https://github.com/PDillis/stylegan2-fun#style-mixing-video).
+* **Sightseeding**: Interpolate between pre-selected seeds in either latent space.
+Run `python sightseeding.py --help` for an example on how to run it.
+Read [here](https://github.com/PDillis/stylegan2-fun#sightseeding) for more details.
 * **Vertical mirroring for training**: Use `--mirror-y=True` when training your model to mirror your training images along the horizontal axis.
 * [**Project in W+**](https://arxiv.org/abs/1904.03189): Use `--project-in-wplus` when running `projector.py` to project in the W+ latent space.
 Use `--help` for better guidance for now.